latexdraw/latexdraw/README.md

 If you want to build the app (and produce platform-specific installer files):
 `mvn clean package`

+If you run the tests, you need LaTeX to be installed (and PSTricks packages).
-If you want to skip the tests
+If you want to skip the tests:
 `mvn -DskipTests=true clean package`

 If you want to skip the tests and the linters: